Buyers Guide to Steam Irons and Steam Generators

 Soleplate Material

-An iron with a ceramic soleplate will have the smoothest gliding and best stain resistance, with stainless steel also being a good choice.
+An iron with a ceramic soleplate will have the smoothest gliding and best scratch resistance.
+Some irons may also have an anodised coating for even better scratch resistance.Stainless steel also quite smooth but less durable than ceramic.
 Cheaper irons may have aluminium or other "non-stick" soleplates.

 Steam - Continuous Steam Output